Tap Water Enema

 Soap sud enemas cause irritation and destruction to walls of the colon.
 Putting soap in the colon destroys the phospholipid bilayer surrounding the cells of the colon wall.
 This double layer of lipids protects the cells, if it has been stripped off by soap or other detergents the cells are left vulnerable to all kinds of toxins, bacteria and parasites.
 Damaging the protective lipids also leaves the cells more prone to cellular damage or mutations which can lead to severe conditions such as inflammatory bowel disease and cancer.

 Alcohol enemas seem to have become a dangerous trend.
-These enemas are not administered for health purposes, rather, they are taken to reach inebriation faster than one would by drinking the alcoholic beverage.
+These enemas are not administered for health purposes, rather, they are taken to become intoxicated faster than one could by drinking alcohol.

 The alcohol is absorbed through the colon walls and goes directly into the bloodstream, bypassing the stomach and liver which play a vital role in breaking down the ethanol to make it less toxic.

 Alcohol enemas bring the blood alcohol level up quickly and to dangerous levels.
 Many deaths have been reported from alcohol poisoning induced by alcohol enemas.
 Once the alcohol has been absorbed through the colon, the body cannot reject the toxin.
 A person may still vomit, but there is no alcohol in the stomach to be expelled.
-This type of enema is clearly a terrible idea.
+This type of enema is clearly a very dangerous enema to administer.

 Which Enema Solutions are Safe?